About SPCA Wake

 SPCA Wake's Pet Helpline provides assistance to keep pets in homes, out of shelters, and improve both human and animal lives.
 Pet Helpline staff collaborate with all SPCA departments to provide a solution or additional resources tailored to each case.

-Pets and people in need receive free pet food and supplies through partnerships with 10 local agencies, including Meals on Wheels of Wake County.
-In 2024, SPCA Wake distributed over 218,000 pet meals.
+Pets and people in need receive free pet food and supplies through partnerships with 42 local agencies, including partner shelters statewide as well as Meals on Wheels of Wake County.
+In 2025, SPCA Wake distributed over 257,000 pet meals.

 Our Community Impact team also distributes needed supplies to other shelters and organizations around North Carolina, including disaster response efforts.